WGLab/dragonstar2019/Practice commands.md

 ### For other practice

-To do other tutorial, you might need to run `conda deactivate` to go back to the base environment.
+To do other tutorial, you might need to run `conda deactivate` to get out of the base environment.
 You might have errors if you do not deactivate the environment.